What are the Core Concepts of Marketing?

 Essential CRM Approaches:

-• Personalization: Crafting customized marketing communications and experiences aligned with individual customer behaviors and preferences.
+• Personalization: Designing personalized marketing messages and experiences in line with customer behaviors and preferences.

 • Engagement: Actively involving customers through feedback loops, loyalty programs, and continuous communication.